 - All activity must be conducted behind the kiosk with a maximum of three chairs.

 - The individual who requested the kiosk must be present at all times.
 If no representative is present within 15 minutes of the start of the reservation, the kiosk will be available to any organization or department to reserve through the normal process.

-- Only commercially produced, pre-packaged, individually wrapped, single serving size food and/or drinks may be sold or distributed at kiosks and tables.
-No home baked or unwrapped goods can be distributed from the kiosk.
+- Commercially produced, pre-packaged, single serving size food and/or drinks may be sold or distributed at kiosks and tables.
+But no home baked or unwrapped goods can be distributed from the kiosk.

 - Beverages provided in bulk serving containers are allowed if they are procured from Sodexo Catering.